SABS-R3/software-engineering-day1/_episodes/04-ide-vscode.md

 This instructs Python to construct a new Python virtual environment for us.
 Within our `code` directory now, you should see a new `venv` directory.
 This will contain a localised copy of the Python3 interpreter, and any associated libraries we wish to install.
 But this local environment is particular to our current work; if we were to start a new project, we'd create another virtual environment for that one, and so on.

+The first `venv` is the name of the tool we need to use to create a virtual environment, while the second `venv` is the name of the directory that the virtual environment will be put in.
+Most people use either `venv` or `env` as the name for their virtual environment.

 We can activate this virtual environment, and see what it contains, by doing:

 ~~~